-Harshini, aged 47, a diploma holder married for 10 years, indicated that:
+Harshini, aged 47, a Diploma holder married for ten years, indicated that:

 Men always have a hot temper.
-I think it is associated with male identity.
+I think it is associated with male's identity.
 When they see their father's behaviour to their mother and other females in the household, they tend to learn about it and eventually they practice it after they get married.

-The vagianmah, aged 42, a lower secondary school dropout married for two years, explained that:
+Thevagiammah, aged 42, a lower secondary school dropout who married for two years, explained that: